 Subsample Definitions list for brief description).
 RBCs and Buffy coat were not collected routinely from the 6% CT subsample at Years 3, 6, or 9

 Long Life Study for a description).
 Serum collected in serum separator tubes (SST), plasma collected in EDTA and plasma separator tubes (PST).
-Plasma citrate was not collected at the LLS blood draw.

 Blood samples: Participants were asked to fast for at least 12 hours before blood draws.
 The day of the blood draw, part of all baseline blood samples and OS Year 3 blood samples was sent to clinical center labs for measurement of WBC, hemoglobin, hematocrit, and platelet count.
 The remaining blood samples were maintained at 4°C for up to one hour until plasma or serum was separated from cells.
 Blood samples for carotenoid analysis were protected from natural and fluorescent white light with samples stored in covered containers or tubes.